nitrictech/docs/docs/support/upgrade.md

 ## Install the new Nitric CLI

-No upgrade required.
+The Nitric CLI is no longer distributed via NPM.
+A fresh installation is neccessary.

-Follow our [installation guide](/docs/installation) to set up the new Nitric CLI.
+Follow our [installation guide](/docs/installation) to set up the Nitric CLI.

 ## Upgrade existing Nitric projects